vgl-hub/gfastats/README.md

 Metrics for each scaffold/contig can be generated with the `--seq-report` flag.

-Coordinates ans sizes of scaffolds, contigs and gaps can be outputted with the option `--out-coord` and `--out-size`.
+`Bed` coordinates ans sizes of scaffolds, contigs and gaps can be outputted with the options `--out-coord` and `--out-size`.
+By default, `--out-coord` produces a full representation of the assembly in `agp` format.

 Additionally, input can be filtered using scaffold lists or `bed` coordinate files with the options `--include-bed` and `--exclude-bed`.